-This action proposes to remove 4 species from the Snapper Grouper FMU managed by the SAFMC.
-Choosing Alternative 2, 3, 4 or 5 would result in administrative changes and are not likely to affect the catchability of black snapper, dog snapper, mahogany snapper, or schoolmaster by fishery participants.
+This action proposes to remove black snapper, dog snapper, mahogany snapper, and schoolmaster from the Snapper Grouper FMP.
+Choosing Preferred Alternatives 2, 3, 4 and 5 would result in administrative changes and are not likely to affect the catchability of these species by fishery participants.

-Further, removing these species, which will be managed by the state of Florida, is expected to result in more efficient management of all snapper grouper species.
-Specifically, Florida will obtain management authority over the four species that occur largely in southern Florida.
-Complicating matters is the fact that South Florida waters are managed by both the SAFMC and GMFMC.
-A stated goal by both of these councils is to have consistency in regulations in southern Florida.
-Allowing Florida to manage these species will assist in achieving that goal.
-Turning over management of these species to Florida will allow federal resources (labor and capital) to be used more effectively in the management of the remaining snapper grouper species.
+The South Atlantic and Gulf of Mexico Councils manage South Florida federal waters, the four species are managed in state but not federal waters of the Gulf of Mexico, and state and federal regulations in the South Atlantic are not the same for all the species.
+The FWC has indicated that it intends to extend state regulations for black snapper, dog snapper, mahogany snapper, and schoolmaster into federal waters of the South Atlantic and Gulf of Mexico off Florida if the species are removed from the Snapper Grouper FMP.
+Thus, extension of state regulations into federal waters by the state of Florida is expected to result in more efficient management of the four species, which occur largely in southern Florida.
+A stated goal by the South Atlantic and Gulf Councils is to have consistency in regulations in state and federal waters of southern Florida.
+Allowing Florida to manage these species would assist in achieving that goal.
+Turning over management of these species to Florida would allow federal resources (labor and capital) to be used more effectively in the management of the remaining snapper grouper species.

-If the species are not removed from federal management, as would be the case under Alternative 1 (No Action), annual catch limits (ACLs), accountability measures (AMs), and annual catch targets (ACTs) would need to be enforced for three of the four species.
-No management measures are in place for schoolmaster as it is considered an ecosystem component species.
-By removing 4 of the current 59 (approximately 7%) species currently in the FMU, the administrative costs of federally managing snapper could be reduced under Alternatives 2-5, and potentially in a proportional manner (e.g., federal administrative costs might be reduced by 7%).
+If the species are not removed from federal management, as would be the case under Alternative 1 (No Action), ACLs and AMs would need to be enforced for three of the four species in the South Atlantic.
+No management measures are in place for schoolmaster in federal waters of the South Atlantic as it is considered an EC species.
+By removing four of the current 59 (approximately 7%) species currently in the Snapper Grouper FMP, the administrative costs of federally managing the snapper grouper fishery could be reduced under Preferred Alternatives 2-5, and potentially in a proportional manner (e.g., federal administrative costs might be reduced by 7%).

-Therefore, in general, the net economic effects of removing species from the Snapper Grouper FMU are expected to result in net benefits rather than losses.
-More specifically, the more species removed, net economic benefits are expected to be maximized.
-Because the removal of species from the Snapper Grouper FMU is an administrative action, and thus does not directly affect participants in the snapper grouper fishery, these net economic benefits are the result of indirect rather than direct economic effects.
+Therefore, in general, the net economic effects of removing species from the Snapper Grouper FMP are expected to result in net benefits rather than losses.
+More specifically, net economic benefits are expected to be maximized when species are removed from the Snapper Grouper FMP.
+Because the removal of species from the Snapper Grouper FMP is an administrative action, and thus does not directly affect participants in the snapper grouper fishery, these net economic benefits are the result of indirect rather than direct economic effects.